syncfusion-content/predictive-analytics-docs/predictive-analytics/PMML-Execution-Engine/System-Requirements.md

 # System Requirements

 This section explains you the requirements that are mandatory for using PMML Execution Engine.
-It also lists operating systems and IDEâ€™s compatible with the product.
+It also lists operating systems and IDE’s compatible with the product.

 ## Prerequisites